dfarny00/brawlermatch/README.md

 [Live Site](https://brawlermatch.jasethomson.com/)

 Brawler Match is a memory matching card game.
-Try flipping two cards, if they are not the same the cards will flip back.
-Your goal, should you choose to accept it, is to match all 9 pairs of cards in as few attempts as possible.
-If you are lucky you might make it onto the daily Top 5 leaderboard.
+Try flipping two cards, if they are not the same, the cards will flip back.
+Your goal, should you choose to accept it, is to match all nine pairs of cards in as few attempts as possible.
+If you are lucky you might make it on the daily Top 5 leaderboard.

 Project Tech Stack:
 -JavaScript